Don’t Suppress Your Intuition

 Gathering Data Points from Intuitions

-Often, you can learn a lot about intuitions by asking questions (you can your debate partner can both contribute to this).
+Often, you can learn a lot about intuitions by asking questions (you and your debate partner can both contribute to this).
 If the situation was X, what side would your intuition take?
 What if the situation was Y?
 What about Z?
 Keep checking a bunch of different scenarios and giving your intuitive response to them and then you’ll be able to figure out in much more detail what the intuition says and wants.
 With trial and error, you can figure out what issues make a key difference that determine what side the intuition takes and which issues don’t matter much.
 This can help narrow down what your intuitive position is and enable discussing it and talking about upsides and downsides of it, problems it has, etc. And it can help you figure out the reason for the intuition.

 For example, you might have some pro-capitalist views but make exceptions when something seems unkind.
 If you figure out what some exceptions are where your intuition takes a more anti-capitalist view, then you might see a pattern in them where they’re all related to someone having a bad outcome and being unhappy, and you don’t like that.
 Then progress could be made by considering the harmony of interests theories that go with capitalism.
 Your intuition is probably at least partly right; a lot of “hard-hearted” or “unkind” capitalist ideas are in fact wrong and conflict with classical liberalism in addition to conflicting with many people’s moral intuitions.
 You shouldn’t accept an unsophisticated, mean version of capitalism that creates winners and losers instead of mutual benefit; your intuition was correct that something was wrong there.